wstrinz/mine-for-me/README.md

 #### Miners

-Eventually should help setup and make optimal use of a systems resources; scrypt with the GPU, and Primecoins or similar w/ CPU, and using and peripherals (eg ASICs)
+Eventually should help setup and make optimal use of a systems resources; scrypt with the GPU, Primecoins or similar w/ CPU, and using peripherals (eg ASICs)

+use settings.yml.template to fill in settings, or respond to interactive prompts in some scripts

 * cgminer
 * primeminer (working on it)